survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 There are plenty of smaller tricks to learn for advanced usage.
 Those are better covered by [the official documentation](https://docs.npmjs.com/misc/scripts).
 Often all you need is just a `prepublish` script for build automation.

+### Working Around `prepublish` in npm 3

+It is important to note that in npm 3 `prepublish` hook will get triggered also when you run `npm install` on the project locally.
+Sometimes this can be surprising and counter-productive even.

+A solution known as [in-publish](https://www.npmjs.com/package/in-publish) allows you to tune the behavior and skip the installation step.
+You need to prepend your script with `in-publish && babel ...` kind of line for this to work. npm 4 and the following versions will fix this confusing behavior.

 ## Keeping Dependencies Up to Date

 An important part of maintaining npm packages is keeping their dependencies up to date.
 How to do this depends a lot on the maturity of your package.
 Ideally, you have a nice set of tests covering the functionality.
 If not, things can get a little hairier.
 There are a few ways to approach dependency updates: